Philippine Travel

 The island of Boracay is 7.5 kilometers long and 2 kilometers wide.
 The popular powdery White Sand Beach (which take up most of the western side of the island) is where most of tourist go to see and be seen.
 Boracay Island has electricity and piped water and has grown into an international tourist hub with 20 dive sites, scores of bars and restaurants, native tattoo parlours, banks, a fire department, and a police station.
 There is also a Tourist Center that also serves as a souvenir shop and an airline reservation center.

-You can reach Boracay Island by air via Asian Spirit & South East Asian Airlines (Seair).
-Both has regular daily flights to Caticlan (the nearest airstrip to Boracay).
+You can reach Boracay Island by air via South East Asian Airlines (Seair).
+It has regular daily flights to Caticlan (it is nearest airstrip to Boracay).
 From Caticlan is a short boat ride to Boracay.
-You can also catch the daily flights of Philippine Airlines to Kalibo, Aklan then take a 2-hour bus ride to Caticlan.
-And if you are not in a hurry, you can take the ferry boat trip from Manila to Catiklan (twice a week - Mondays & Saturdays) of WGA's Supper Ferry.
-The ferry boat ride takes approximately 15 hours.
+You can also catch the daily flights of PAL, Cebu Pacific or Air Asia (formerly Zest Air & Asian Spirit) to Kalibo, Aklan, from the airport, take a 2-hour bus ride to Caticlan, then the short boat ride to Boracay.

-If you are not in a hurry, you may take the Philtranco Bus (tel # 852-2523, 853-3218) from Manila (EDSA, Pasay) to Caticlan then take the short boat ride to Boracay Island.
+Another alternative if you are not in a hurry, is to take the Philtranco Bus (tel # 852-2523, 853-3218) from Manila (EDSA, Pasay) to Caticlan then take the short boat ride to Boracay Island.

 Regency Beach Resort